rust-lang/edition-guide/src/rust-2021/disjoint-capture-in-closures.md

 Disjoint capture was proposed as part of [RFC 2229](https://github.com/rust-lang/rfcs/blob/master/text/2229-capture-disjoint-fields.md), and we suggest reading the RFC to better understand motivations behind the feature.

 ## Changes to semantics because of disjoint capture
-`#[feature(capture_disjoint_fields)]` introduces (minor) breaking change to the language.
+Disjoint captures introduces a minor breaking change to the language.
 This means that there might be observable changes or valid Rust 2018 code that fails to compile once you move to Rust Edition 2021.

-You can use `cargo fix` with the `disjoint_capture_migrations` lint to migrate your existing code to Rust 2021.
+When running `cargo fix --edition`, Cargo will update the closures in your code to help you migrate to Rust 2021, as described below in [Migrations](#migrations).
 ### Wild Card Patterns
 Closures now only capture data that needs to be read, which means the following closures will not capture `x`